 First roundabout.
 Give way to traffic on right.
 Okay so far, until big truck coming through honks horn to warn me to stay back Almost wet myself.

-By the time I leave I’m a roundabout expert though.
+By the time I leave, I’m a roundabout expert, though.

-Come across some old mileage sign posts and treasure them.
+I come across some old mileage sign posts and treasure them.

-Highways are great, no problem, well signposted, easy to drive, it is when you get off on side roads that problems can start.
+The highways (or motorways as they're called here) are great, no problem, well signposted, easy to drive, it is when you get off on side roads that problems can start.

 A few Irish drivers keep very close proximity to vehicle in front.
 One guy on my tail so tight I can smell his breath.
 Merde!

-Overtaking on the small roads the biggest problem as you inevitably pass in the oncoming lane and there’s a bend up ahead where a car may or may not suddenly materialize from.
+Overtaking on the small roads is the biggest problem as you inevitably pass in the oncoming lane and there’s a bend up ahead where a car may or may not suddenly materialize from.
 Every time I pass successfully I exhale with a huge “phew.”

-Making a habit to stop for directions.
+I make a habit to stop for directions.
 Great “craic” as they say.
-“You’re not from around here then” - Well no why would I ask for direction then.
+“You’re not from around here then” - Well, no why, would I ask for directions then?
 “You’ll be following that road ahead that you can’t see yet off to the right ...
 Turn left at the chemist shop and then right by the pub.”
 Wonderful!

-Feel like writing a book on Irish directions.
+I feel like writing a book on Irish directions.

-Friendly Kerry gas station owner helps me out.
+A friendly Kerry gas station owner helps me out.
 “Yerrah that car is too smart for its own good.”

 Love it.
 That’s exactly what I’d been thinking as I tried to find radio knob etc.

-Pull into B&B in Lisdoonvarna, County Clare.
+I pull into B&B in Lisdoonvarna, County Clare.
 The owner sends her daughter outside to see what kind of car I have.
 Interesting.

-Apparently went through some kind of secret toll on the M50 in Dublin.
+Apparently, I went through some kind of secret toll on the M50 in Dublin.
 A sign warns me to pay within 24 hours or be beheaded or something like that.
 No idea.

 Finally, seven days over, spick and span car back in Shannon terminal.
-Au Revoir Ireland
+Au Revoir Ireland!